Frequently Asked Questions

 If there are specific formatting issues in your generated PDF — a chapter heading that did not render correctly, a section break in the wrong place — you can submit a Human Fix request.
 Describe the page or section, what the problem is, and what you want instead.
 The DocToPrint team will review and deliver corrected files.
 Human Fix is for formatting corrections only, not writing, editing, proofreading, or custom design work.

 Structure detection works best when chapter titles are on their own line and formatted consistently — either as Word Heading styles or as clearly standalone lines like "Chapter 1" or "PART TWO".
-If detection fails, Vana will open a chat explaining what to fix.
-Update your Word document, re-upload it to the same project, and the structure will be re-detected automatically.
+If detection is incomplete, update your Word document, re-upload it to the same project, and the structure will be re-detected automatically.
+The Sections step lets you add, rename, reorder, or remove any section before generating your PDF.

 Workflow

-When you upload your Word file, DocToPrint uses AI to automatically detect your chapters, front matter, and back matter sections.
+When you upload your Word file, DocToPrint uses AI to automatically detect your chapters, front matter, and back matter sections — including manuscripts where chapter titles use custom heading styles.
 You then review and confirm this structure before the PDF is generated.
-If chapter headings are not clearly marked in the Word file, detection may be incomplete — the AI assistant Vana will guide you on how to fix the source document.
+If chapter headings are not clearly marked in the Word file, detection may be incomplete.
+In that case, apply Word\'s built-in Heading 1 style to your chapter titles, re-upload the file, and the structure will be re-detected automatically.

-Once a print PDF has been generated for a project, the title and author name are locked to protect the integrity of the files already produced.
-You can still edit the subtitle.
-If you need to correct the title or author, start a new project — it will use one credit.
+Once a print PDF has been generated for a project, the title is locked to protect the integrity of the files already produced.
+You can still edit the author name and subtitle — useful for fixing typos or updating a pen name.
+If you need to use a different title, start a new project and it will use one credit.

 When your PDF is ready, the result page shows a download link.
 This link is a secure, time-limited URL that expires after 24 hours.
 If the link has expired, simply return to the project's result page and a fresh download link will be generated automatically.